How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Back in the day, a husband came to me and said my wife had passed away.

-So, I wanted to transfer ownership of that plot to the legal heirs.
+I would like to transfer ownership of that plot to the legal heirs.

-I replied: Get a legal heirship certificate from the court of law.
+I replied: Obtain a legal heirship certificate from the court.

-The point to remember here is that you must get a legal heir-ship from the court where the property is located.
+The key point is that you must obtain legal heirship from the court where the property is located.
 For example, if the property is in Islamabad and you live in Multan.
-With that, you must get the certificate from a court in Islamabad.
+Accordingly, you must obtain the certificate from a court in Islamabad.

 Let’s get back to the story.

-After obtaining the Heirship Certificate (aka Wirasat Nama) from the court, it came back to me.
-The court declared the shares as per the certificate of Islamic Sharia.
+After obtaining the Heirship Certificate (also known as the Wirasat Nama) from the court, it was returned to me.
+The court declared the shares in accordance with Islamic Sharia.

 The deceased husband said.
-He wanted to sell this property as he needed money for construction work that was in progress at that time.
+He wanted to sell the property because he needed funds for the construction work underway.

 The point is that you cannot sell a property registered/allotted in the minor’s name.

-The solution is that you first need to get a “Guardianship certificate” from the court.
+The solution is to obtain a “Guardianship certificate” from the court.

 The next step is to apply for a “Permission to Sell” from the court through an advocate.
 With that, you will be able to sell the minor’s property.